awandahl/duckdb_openalex/README.md

 );
 ````

-A test search, show 100 Swedish funders and all available columns, ordered by number of grants
+A test search, showing 100 Swedish funders and all available columns, ordered by number of grants

 ````
 SELECT *